ensptyde2015/code-tempale/README.md

-the code we created here it just for practice
+the code we created here it just for practicon on essaye de gerer ca